rioter00/MAGD487/ResumeBuilding.md

 2. The end goal is a job interview.

 ### Getting Started - Gather your information
 Creating a resume is no small task because of the amount of relevant information.
 If you've never created one, below is a checklist to help you gather your information.
-Remember that your resume should be job-specific, so plan on making adjustments for each opening.
+Remember that your resume should be job-specific, so plan to make adjustments for each job opening.

 #### General Information
   - [ ] Name